ajwills72/critical-thinking/docs/EvaluatingRiskInteractNotes.md

 ## Statistical independence

-Statistical indepdence is one of the most frequently misunderstood concepts in critical thinking, and getting it wrong can have tragic consequences, as we'll see later.
+Statistical independence is one of the most frequently misunderstood concepts in critical thinking, and getting it wrong can have tragic consequences, as we'll see later.
 First, we need to define the term _conditional probability_.